aftoncodes/aftoncodes/README.md

 #### Supporters
 I could really use all of your support, every star on my GitHub page contributes more than you know!
 I also have a [PayPal](https://www.paypal.com/donate/?hosted_button_id=KGHQH84WUYLAS) if you _really_ like my work, and donations are incredibly incredibly appreciated!
 Thanks for taking the time to look at my work.
 Donations accepted and _wildly_ appreciated!
 Every donation helps me work on more programs for you!
-Donate [here](https://www.paypal.com/donate/?hosted_button_id=KGHQH84WUYLAS)
+Donate [here](https://www.paypal.com/donate/?hosted_button_id=KGHQH84WUYLAS) or press the button below

 #### Socials
 Discord: @William_Afton#2643